cloudposse/atmos/website/docs/integrations/aws.md

 sidebar_label: Amazon Web Services
 ---

-Atmos supports a few native commands to make working with AWS easier.
+Atmos currently supports one native command to make working with EKS on AWS easier.

+:::info
 Just to be exceedingly clear, *nothing* about `atmos` relies on AWS; the tool is designed to be cloud agnostic.

-:::note
-TODO: Explain usage.
 :::

+See also:
+* [`atmos aws eks update-kubeconfig`](/cli/commands/aws-eks-update-kubeconfig) which downloads the `kubeconfig` from an EKS cluster and saves it to a file.